apache/apisix/docs/en/latest/plugins/authz-keycloak.md

 --data-urlencode 'password=<Password>'
 ```

+Note: For the value of the `Content-Type` header, it also support the parameterized form which defind in the section [3.1.1.5](https://www.rfc-editor.org/rfc/rfc7231#section-3.1.1.5) of [RFC7231](https://www.rfc-editor.org/rfc/rfc7231).
+For example `Content-Type: application/json; charset=utf-8`.

 ## Enable Plugin

 The example below shows how you can enable the `authz-keycloak` Plugin on a specific Route. `${realm}` represents the realm name in Keycloak.